mozilla/version-control-tools/docs/hgmo/ops.rst

 Some services always run on the SSH servers.
 Some services only run on the active master.

+The *standby* server is in a state where it is ready to become the master at any time (such as if the master crashes).

 .. important::

    The services that run on the active master are designed to only have